streamsets/pipeline-library/transformer/sample-pipelines/pipelines/ML - Train NLP Model in PySpark/README.md

 Train Natural Language Processing Model using PySpark
 =======================================================================

-This StreamSets Transformer pipeline is designed to train a Spark MLlib Logistic Regression model for Natural Language Processing (NLP) using PySpark processor.
+This StreamSets Transformer pipeline runs on Databricks cluster.
+It is designed to train a Spark MLlib Logistic Regression model for Natural Language Processing (NLP) using PySpark processor.
 The model is trained to classify given tweet as a *positive* or *negative* sentiment.

 Prerequisites
 ---------------------